 Goal 4: Establish advisory board for geriatric health education needs and health care priorities for the aging population in Southern New Mexico.

-Getting dressed in the morning is, for most of us, a simple routine that may include buttons, zippers and laces.
+Getting dressed in the morning is, for most of us, a simple routine that may include buttons, zippers and shoe laces.
 But for people suffering from dementia and Alzheimer’s disease, it can be a frustrating task to both an individual and caregiver.
 Read full story here.

 This project was supported by funds from Division of Health and Human Services (DHHS), Health Resources and Service Administration (HRSA), the Bureau of Health Professions (BHPr), Division of Public Health and Interdisciplinary Education (DPHIE) under grant no. D62HP24192 Comprehensive Geriatric Education Program for $810,000.
 The content and conclusions are those of the author and are not an endorsement of or the official position of the US Government, DHHS, BHPR, or the DPHIE.